Strangers When We Meet (1960)

 You all know Walter Matthau, as well.
 Matthau plays Felix so well that you want to punch him in the neck; he’s sickening.
 He had many credits under his belt by this point – including the finest film Elvis Presley ever made, King Creole (1958) – but was yet to break through.
 Strangers started a good run, though; it was followed by Lonely Are the Brave with Kirk again, Who’s Got the Action? with Dean Martin and Charade with Cary Grant.
 He would emerge as a prominent comedic actor later in the 1960’s, often starring opposite Jack Lemmon.

 Virginia Bruce appears as Maggie’s mom.
 She was a prolific actress throughout the 1930’s and ’40’s.
 I know her from The Invisible Woman (1940) and Strangers is her last proper film – although I have to report that she did reemerge to play the title role in the inexplicable Madame Wang’s (1981).
 Two “Elvis Women” made their screen debuts in Strangers When We Meet.
 Pretty Nancy Kovack was in Frankie and Johnny with King and The Silencers with Dean Martin, both in 1966.
 She also appeared in Diary of a Madman (1963) before turning to television.
-Nancy’s still around, too, aged 84.
+Nancy’s still around, too, as of today.
 Sue Ann Langdon appeared with Nancy in Frankie and Johnny and also made Roustabout (1964) with Presley.
-Most of Sue Ann’s credits are on TV series and – you guessed it – she is still alive at 83.
+Most of Sue Ann’s credits are on TV series and – you guessed it – she is still alive, as well.
 I’m warming to this “cast reunion” idea.
 And have you noticed something else?
 Strangers When We Meet features a Novak, a Kovacs and a Kovack!

 My regular readers will know that I love me a good location shoot and Strangers When We Meet has plenty of great exterior shots.
 At the beginning of the film, the bus stop where Larry and Maggie will meet is shown at 100 N Kenter Ave. in Los Angeles.